 But if you're new to the UCC you may be wondering...

-Edit of a Facebook blog written at the time of the calendar's launch at New Year 13513 UCC (20 March 2012 Gregorian)
+Edit of a Facebook blog written for the calendar's launch on Leap Year's Day 13513 UCC (20 March 2012 Gregorian)

 What Is Today's Date?

 WELL THAT DEPENDS!!
 At the time of writing it's...

 - The 14th of #12 (Adar) in the year 5772 A.M. in the Hebrew Biblical Calendar.

 - We're moving from the Solar 'Month' "Meena" to "Mesha" in the 5112th Year of the Hindu Solar Calendar (but they also use a Lunar one!!) or the year "313 Dwapara Ascending" for Hindu's who follow the modern version of their "Yugas" (Era's of time).

 - We're 3 days away from New Years Day of the year 2556 in the Buddhist Calendar.

 - We say "20th March in the year 2012 CE" (where 'CE' is meant to mean "Common Era) in the Gregorian Calendar

 - it's 'New Years Day' - 1st of "Farvardin" in the Year 1391 in the Persian Calendar used in Iran & Afghanistan.